Steno Machine Writing – Associate Degree

 Stenography (also known as machine writing) is the act of depressing the keys on a steno machine that is connected to a computer.
 Realtime stenography utilizes a software program that translates those steno keystrokes words into text on a computer screen.
 At Tri-C, steno students learn to use DigitalCat Computer-Access Realtime Translation software to accomplish this capturing of audio and presentation of those words into text.

 Stenography or steno machine writing is the traditional and most typical method of court reporting.
-Steno machine writers work as judicial court reporters, CART (Computer-Access Realtime Translation) providers presenting the words of teachers and students in a classroom setting for deaf clients, broadcast captioners, and transcriptionists.
+Steno machine writers work as judicial court reporters, CART (Computer-Access Realtime Translation) providers presenting the words of teachers and students in a classroom setting for deaf clients, broadcast captioners and transcriptionists.

 About our Steno Program:

-The National Court Reporters Association (NCRA) mandates that certified schools teach a realtime steno theory along with a variety of academic courses focused on court reporting work and document production, English grammar skills, legal, medical, and technical terminology, and proper legal procedure.
+The National Court Reporters Association (NCRA) mandates that approved schools teach a realtime steno theory along with a variety of academic courses focused on court reporting work and document production, English grammar skills, legal, medical, and technical terminology, and proper legal procedure.

 - Steno writing uses DigitalCat CAT software and a steno machine.